 Once you’ve familiarized yourself with who we are and what we do, and you think the Texas Master Naturalist Program is right for you, you can begin the next steps to start your journey towards becoming a Certified Texas Master Naturalist.

-Registration for the 2022 Volunteer Training Course is closed at this time.
+Registration for the 2023 Volunteer Training Course is now open!

 Trainees are reminded they will need reliable access to a computer with Internet and some basic computer skills to navigate our online system for reporting training and volunteer hours to Texas Parks and Wildlife Department and our chapter communications.